 (Sidebar) The Iron Brigade

 Location.
 39° 32.248′ N, 77° 24.939′ W. Marker is in Lewistown, Maryland, in Frederick County.
 Marker is on Hessong Bridge Road, on the left when traveling north.
+On the grounds of the Lewistown United Methodist Church.
 Touch for map.
-On the grounds of the Lewistown United Methodist Church.
 Marker is at or near this postal address: 11032 Hessong Bridge Rd, Frederick MD 21701, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Lewistown Trout Hatchery and Bass Ponds (approx. 0.9 miles away); Catoctin Furnace (approx. 2.6 miles away); "Isabella" and Casting Shed (approx. 2.6 miles away); Catoctin Iron Furnace (approx. 2.6 miles away); a different marker also named Catoctin Iron Furnace Richfield (approx. 4.8 miles away); a different marker also named Richfield (approx. 4.8 miles away); George Washington (approx. 4.8 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Lewistown Trout Hatchery and Bass Ponds (approx. 0.9 miles away); Snook Family Farm (approx. 1.7 miles away); Snook Farm Smokehouse (approx. 1.7 miles away); Snook Family & Farmhouse Catoctin Furnace (approx. 2.6 miles away); Catoctin Iron Furnace (approx. 2.6 miles away); Erasure and Rediscovery (approx. 3 miles away); The Return of Names (approx. 3 miles away).

 More about this marker.
 On the lower left in the sidebar is a photo of Iron Brigade soldiers posing in camp.
 Portraits of Gens Reynolds and Doubleday are in the lower center.
 A Gettysburg campaign map is in the lower right with the caption, "Position of the Union Army of the Potomac June 29, 1863 (midday).
 New Union commander Gen. George G. Meade orders his army north with two objectives: Engage the Confederate army under the best possible conditions while protecting Washington D.C.
 Learning that the Union army was close and getting closer, Confederate Gen. Robert E. Lee orders his army to consolidate somewhere near the Maryland-Pennsylvania border."